kkr202mlds/Achievement__Now/Responsive Web Design Certification/Notes.md

 ```
 <meta property="og:url" content="https://www.freecodecamp.org" />
 ```
 - more OG properties that you can set, like description, audio, video and locale.
+#### **audio and video elements tag** allow you to add sound and video content to your HTML documents.
+The audio element supports popular audio formats like mp3, wav, and ogg.
+The video element supports mp4, ogg, and webm formats.